US/EU – Steps for Whois

 0 days40 days0 days40 days

-– Whois in the .nl zone shows an incorrect ‘expiration_date’ due to the lack of a ‘deletion_date’ field;
+– SIDN’s Whois zone shows an incorrect ‘expiration_date’ due to the lack of a Whois protocol ‘deletion_date’ field;

-– Whois in the .nl zone does not contain the holder name for an active ‘business use’ domain;
+– SIDN’s Whois does not contain the holder name for an active ‘business use’ domain;

-– RDAP in the .nl zone calculates ‘expiration’ not as precise in years after ‘registration’, in Zulu date/time;
+– SIDN’s RDAP damages ‘expiration’ because it is not as precise in years after ‘registration’ (in Zulu date-time);

-– RDAP in generic TLD zones could use an ICANN requirement for ‘deletion’ once ‘expiration’ has passed;
+– ICANN’s RDAP in generic TLD zones could use a requirement for ‘deletion’ once ‘expiration’ has passed;

 – Domains in the final stage can be found on https://www.catchtiger.com/nl/domeinnaam-veilingen/ and for gTLD on https://www.expireddomains.net/expired-domains/.

-Just a .com domain during the recovery grace period:
+Just a .com gTLD domain during the recovery grace period:

 status: